symfony/symfony-docs/serializer.rst

     $serializer->serialize($something, 'csv', $contextBuilder->toArray());

-If you want auto-completion, validation, and documentation for your custom context values, you can :doc:`create your context builders </serializer/custom_context_builders>`.
+You can also :doc:`create your context builders </serializer/custom_context_builders>` to have autocompletion, validation, and documentation for your custom context values.

 .. _serializer-using-serialization-groups-annotations: